rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What is your favourite letter of the alphabet?
 * What is your favourite meme or viral video?
 * What is your favourite month?
+* What is your favourite room in your house?
 * What is your favourite season?
 * What is your favourite self-care activity?
 * What is your favourite song?